‘I hate it.’ Families frustrated with return to remote learning - NewsBreak

 Facing a surge in COVID-19 cases, the Detroit district this week joined a growing number of others in moving classes online after the winter break.
 The shift involving 50,000 students once again leaves parents juggling home and work schedules around the educational needs of their children.

-A single parent who works more than 60 hours each week at two jobs, Peterson sometimes had to miss work to help her teenage son during more than a year of online learning.White House finalizing details to send free COVID tests to Americans soon, report says
+A single parent who works more than 60 hours each week at two jobs, Peterson sometimes had to miss work to help her teenage son during more than a year of online learning.Two Central Arkansas school districts ‘go virtual’ amid rising COVID-19 cases for staff, students

 “I will have to take time off, but I’m looking at how long this is going to last.
 You only get so many off days and so many paid time off days,” Peterson said Wednesday, a day after the district announced that students would resume classes at home with laptops through at least Jan.
 14.